dfinke/PSWeave/README.md

 ![Alt text](media/psweave.png)

 ## In Action
-There are 27 ready to go functions with prompts that you can pipe to.
+There are 27+ ready to go prompts that you can pipe to.

 `Get-Command -Module PSWeave`